asantercureton/password-generator/README.md

 ## Usage
-Generates a random password at the click of a button that is at least 8 characters long.
+Generates a random password at the click of a button that is at least 8 characters long, but less than 128 characters.

 ## Screenshots